Riddhiman2005/Dynamics-of-Homogeneous-Isotropic-Universe-Perturbation-Lyman-alpha-Forest-FT-Applications/README.md

-# Dynamics of the HomogeneousIsotropic-Universe-Metric-Perturbations-and-Lyman-alpha-Forest
+# Dynamics of the Homogeneous, Isotropic Universe: Metric, Perturbations, Lyman-alpha Forest and Fourier Transform Applications #

-This paper delves into the fascinating realm of cosmology, specifically focusing on the dynamics of a homogeneous and isotropic universe.
-The study begins by discussing the form of the metric for such a universe, employing the well-known Robertson-Walker metric.
-Proper distance, a fundamental concept in understanding cosmic scale, is examined in detail.
+Beginning with an examination of the fundamental metric for such a universe, known as the **Robertson-Walker metric**, the paper dives into the concept of proper distance, which plays a crucial role in understanding the cosmic scale.

-Moving forward, the paper explores the equations governing the expansion of the universe, shedding light on the forces and factors that drive its evolution.
-Cosmological perturbation theory is then introduced, providing a framework for studying the behavior of small fluctuations in the cosmic fluid.
-The analysis covers static and expanding space scenarios, highlighting the role of gravity in shaping the universe's structure.
+The study then proceeds to delve into the equations governing the expansion of the universe, providing insights into the forces and factors that contribute to its evolution. **Cosmological perturbation theory** is introduced as a framework for studying small fluctuations in the cosmic fluid, considering both static and expanding space scenarios and highlighting the significance of gravity in shaping the structure of the universe.

-The Lyman-alpha forest, a powerful tool for studying the intergalactic medium, is investigated next.
-The paper examines the methods and techniques employed to analyze this phenomenon, with a particular focus on the Gunn-Peterson trough, an absorption feature in the spectra of distant quasars.
+A significant portion of the paper is dedicated to investigating the Lyman-alpha forest, a powerful tool used in studying the intergalactic medium.
+The methods and techniques employed to analyze this phenomenon are discussed, with a particular emphasis on the Gunn-Peterson trough—an absorption feature observed in the spectra of distant quasars.

-Additionally, the paper explores the Fourier transform and its applications in cosmology.
-Basic definitions, convolution, and the discrete Fourier transform are discussed, emphasizing their relevance in analyzing cosmological data.
+Furthermore, the paper explores the Fourier transform and its applications in cosmology.
+Starting with basic definitions, it covers concepts such as convolution and the discrete Fourier transform.
+The relevance of these mathematical tools in the analysis of cosmological data is emphasized, demonstrating their utility in extracting valuable insights from observational data.

+Also, I explored a bit further and added something extra in **[Codes directory](https://github.com/Riddhiman2005/Dynamics-of-Homogeneous-Isotropic-Universe-Perturbation-Lyman-alpha-Forest-FT-Applications/tree/main/Codes)** to supplement the theoretical discussions with practical implementations using the FFTW library.
+I've added some Python codes to plot interesting Cosmological curves.